 So what does taking a carving class have to do with improving my mindset in business?

 I find that when I step out of my usual patterns, learn something new (do something with my hands, or something that I am a little scared of, like paddling in water over my head) I get uncomfortable and learn a little bit more about myself.
 In taking a new class, I learn about people who are interested in the subject, who have mastered the subject and where they are coming from.
 Last night, I was talking with a young man who had just graduated high school and he has had a lot of experience in the family business, been raised in a very successful group of people.
 He was having an challenge understanding the value in taking any schooling.
 I could only share my experience.
 It was not necessarily the course material from a class that I took the most education away from, but by learning about and interacting with the people in the class, I learned what someone else’s “normal” was.
 Interacting with more people, in as many different environment give you a sense about people that those who choose to learn from a book do not.
 Value people, and all the education will be worthwhile, and every day will will bring you to a less naive point in your communication skills.
-This is were some people get their edge in business and make that they get being productive at work.

 So to recap: reasons to take a night school class or go on an outdoor adventure.

 1) Learn a new skill or improve an old skill, that might give you a hobby away from the office – or do it with your office team, so you will have something new to talk about.

 2) Learn to appreciate what other people love and what their story is so you understand your own better.
 Get an edge on understanding other people that will assist in your personal success.